lupyuen/lupyuen.github.io/src/gateway.md

 It might be possible to integrate PineDio Gateway with other __LoRa Mesh Networks__...
 Like [__Meshtastic__](https://meshtastic.org/) (Data Mesh), [__QMesh__](https://hackaday.io/project/161491-qmesh-a-lora-based-voice-mesh-network) (Voice Mesh) and [__Mycelium Mesh__](https://mycelium-mesh.net/) (Text Mesh).

-_Will PineDio support Helium Network?_
+_Will PineDio Gateway support Helium Network?_

 Probably not.
 Our pre-production PineDio Gateway doesn't have a Cryptographic Co-Processor.